-The second page of the letter is the “Remedial Action Form and Affidavit.”
+Included with the notice is the “Remedial Action Form and Affidavit.”
 This form lists each of the violations from your last inspection.
 Look at the questions on your most recent inspection sheet to see what each particular violation is.
 Then, in the box under “Remedial Action” on the form, write what you have done to correct the violation.
 You may attach a separate sheet if you need more space.

-You must then take the “Remedial Action Form and Affidavit” to be notarized.
-You will sign the form in front of the Notary and the Notary will then stamp and sign the form.
-You must then send the form and any additional pages to the Board office.
+Send the form and any additional pages to the Board office by email, mail or fax.
 This form should be sent to the Board office within 20 days of the date on the notice.

 I lost my license, what do I do?